ludovicianul/yeextreme/README.md

 - define time-based monitoring for different CI jobs
 - have simple time-based events that display a fix color (useful for team events)
 - define custom colors associated to CI jobs or events
-- some plugins integrate with IFTT webhooks which sometimes are unreliable or not easy configurable
+- some plugins integrate with IFTT webhooks which sometimes are unreliable or not configurable

 # Configuration #
 **Yeextreme** is driven by a simple properties configuration file.
 The file can contain the following items: